Create Calculated Fields in Microsoft Access Select Queries

 Recommended article: 10 Microsoft Access Tips for Working with Select Queries

-To create a select query with a calculated field (which would appear in each record according to the specified criteria):
+To create a select query with a calculated field (which would appear in each record in Datasheet View):

 - Click the Create tab in the Ribbon and then click Query Design in the Queries group.